-There is a lot of support available to you and your family.
-It’s important to ask for help or to talk to someone like your doctor if you feel you’re not getting enough support.
+Support is available for you and your family.
+But, if you feel you are not getting enough support or the right kind of support, it is important to ask for help or to talk to someone like your doctor

-If you’re the person with cancer, your cancer specialist and your specialist nurse can offer support and advice.
-You can also talk to your GP if you need emotional support, whether you’re the person with cancer or a relative.
+If you are the person with cancer, your cancer doctor and specialist nurse can offer support and advice.
+You can also talk to your GP if you need emotional support, whether you are the person with cancer or a relative.

-Sometimes it’s easier to talk to someone who’s not directly involved.
-Your specialist or GP can usually refer you to a counsellor or psychologist who can help.
+Sometimes, it is easier to talk to someone who is not directly involved.
+Your specialist or GP can usually refer you to a counsellor or psychologist.

 Your local hospice will offer different services to support you and your family.
 You can use these services even if you do not want to go into the hospice.
 They will also offer support for your family after you have died.